 Job Search on social networks is on everyone's lips, with the two of them leading the way Business-Networks called Xing and LinkedIn.
 But how do they improve the job search?
-And how useful Career-Planning with Xing and LinkedIn actually?
+And how useful is careerPlanning with Xing and LinkedIn actually?

 Nice topic: When used correctly, social networks such as Xing and LinkedIn offer enormous opportunities for career planning.
 To the mandatory job seekers need a meaningful, professional photo and an equally meaningful, clear profile.
 It also happens to me again and again that people prefer to find out about the most important facts at a glance in my Xing or LinkedIn profile than in the blog.

-For example, you can write hobbies and interests here, but personal extravagances belong for most of them HR rather in the “private” networks.
+For example, you can write hobbies and interests here, but personal extravagances belong to most HR rather in the “private” networks.
 And you can, for example, specify on Xing what you are looking for and what you are offering yourself.
-This is how profiles are too easy Can be searched for specific keywords – a feature that HR professionals particularly appreciate.
+This is how profiles are too light Can be searched for specific keywords – a feature that HR professionals particularly appreciate.

-But the duty is followed by the courtesy: it is not just a matter of creating a profile and waiting to see what is coming; more important is to engage oneself, eg in discussion groups and topic forums is announced, yes there are even network master tables, on which one can meet its network also live.
+But after duty comes freestyle: it's not just about creating a profile and waiting patiently to see what's coming; it is more important to get involved yourself, for example in discussion groups and themed forums, there are even network get-togethers where you can meet your network live.

-A lot of jobs are practically created by people talking about topics and then like that in the Conversation ideas for new jobs - this happened, for example, at Regine Heidorn- including activities that she herself would never have dreamed of.
+A lot of jobs are practically created by people talking about topics and then like that in the Conversation ideas for new jobs - this happened, for example, at Regine Heidorn, - including activities that she would not have thought of even in her dreams.

-Why Xing and LinkedIn bring more than job ads
+Why Xing and LinkedIn bring more than job advertisements

-Exactly the advantage of networks is compared to the traditional, seemingly convenient and universally popular job search via job advertisement.
-That is because it has its pitfalls and these are also made clear by the example of Regine Heidorn: The requirements for professions are changing rapidly today and traditional job titles are hardly able to do justice to them.
+Exactly is the advantage of networks compared to the traditional, seemingly convenient and still popular job search via job advertisement.
+It has its pitfalls, and Regine Heidorn's example makes them clear: the demands on professions are changing rapidly today and traditional job titles hardly do justice to them anymore.

 Therefore, recruiters do not know how to title the job advertisement and Candidate have no idea what they are looking for at all or what they can imagine under the title of a job advertisement.
-Then there's the job hunt fast to a Search in the terms forest.
+Then there's the job hunt fast to a Search in the forest of terms.

-Lateral thinker and Berufebilder author Axel Haitzer, shows what a job advertisement could look like, with which absolutely suitable applicants are searched: Namely using the example of the Antarctic researcher Sir Ernest Henry Shackleton, who was looking for 1900 men for a dangerous journey for a low pay with an uncertain outcome - and also found: Allegedly, he should have received more than 4000 applications.
+Lateral thinker and job profile author Axel Haitzer, shows what a job advertisement could look like that is used to search for absolutely suitable applicants: namely using the example of the Antarctic explorer Sir Ernest Henry Shackleton, who was looking for 1900 men for a dangerous journey for low pay with an uncertain outcome - and also found: He is said to have received more than 4000 applications.

 Would Shackleton have a spongy message after today Pattern formulated, Haitzer concludes, but would have for sure also a lot of unsuitable ones Candidates advertised - and Sir Ernest Shackleton would have time and Money wasted in recruitment or even den Success endangered during his expedition.